utdata/icj-project-template/README.md

 **Layouts** and **partials** are parts of files used and extended elsewhere.

 - The layout `src/njk/_layouts/base.njk` is an example base template for a site.
 The idea is to build the framework of the site only once, even though you have many pages.
-- The layout `src/njk/_layouts/detail-entry.njk` is an example of a layout that _extends_ the base layout, but then allows the user to insert different content through the _content_ block.
-- The layout `src/njk/_layouts/detail-book.njk` is a more complicated layout that _extends_ the base layout, but then pulls in data.
-The matching `detail-book-shipping-news.njk` file pulls in one row of the example book data in the project.
+- The layout `src/njk/_layouts/detail.njk` is a layout that _extends_ the base layout, but then pulls in data.
+The matching `detail-shipping-news.njk` file pulls in one row of the example book data in the project.
 - Anything in `src/njk/_partials/` are snippets of code used by other layouts through a Nunjucks tag called _include_.

 The Nunjucks community has adopted `.njk` as the file extension for templates.
 Because these files are in folder names that start with `_` and not at the `src/njk/` level, they do NOT become actual webpages on your site.